teabyii/babel-plugin-postcss-css-modules/README.md

 No CSS is actually included in the resulting JavaScript.

 I recommend to use `"keep": true` in this plugin's options to keep `import/requre` declaration that your webpack can also bundle css file easily.
+However, webpack also should handle css file transform with the same `postcss.config.js`.

-> Notes: Without webpack, when you just use babel-cli with this plugin, you should extra copy css files to the babel output path.
+> Notes: Without webpack, when you just use babel-cli with this plugin, you should set form & to options to make sure css file output.

 Without `"keep": true`, It is expected that you transform your CSS using the same `postcss.config.js` file as the one used by this transform.